fuzzylogicxx/fuzzylogic/posts/andy’s-40th.md

 location: Dumbarton Road, Glasgow
 draft: true
 ---
+I just had a brilliant time

-Wendy Taylor, Robert, Ragnar solveig Oli Andrew Martin Izzie Jamie
+Wendy Taylor, Robert, Jamie, Ragnar solveig Oli Andrew Martin Izzie Jamie Dougal
+Craigy Moog

+Asked to play Stevie Wonder’s happy birthday but had to tell them I was warned explicitly not to play it!

+It was great to see everyone.
+I really enjoyed all the DJs’ different tunes.
+Us old heads have still got it!